The Parable of the Auctioneer: Complexity in Paul R. Milgrom's Discovering Prices

 Scott Duke Kominers

 Designing marketplaces in complex settings requires both novel economic theory and real-world engineering, often drawing upon ideas from fields such as computer science and operations research.
-In Discovering Prices, Milgrom (2017) explains the theory and design of the US “Incentive Auction” that reallocated wireless spectrum licenses from television broadcasters to telecoms.
-Milgrom’s account teaches us how economic designers can grapple with complexity both in theory and practice.
-Along the way, we come to understand several different types of complexity that can arise in market design.
+In Discovering Prices: Auction Design in Markets with Complex Constraints, Milgrom (2017) explains the theory and design of the United States' "incentive auction" that reallocated wireless spectrum licenses from television broadcasters to telecoms.
+Milgrom's account teaches us how economic designers can grapple with complexity both in theory and in practice.
+Along the way, we come to understand several different types of complexity that can arise in marketplace design.